Articles

 Withdrawal – Pulling Out

-Withdrawal is when the man pulls his penis out of the vagina...
+Withdrawal is when the penis is pulled out of the vagina before...

 The Real Story about Dental Dams